UniversalDependencies/docs/_say/feat/Aspect.md

 </tr>
 </table>

-In Zaar, aspect is an inflexionnal feature ...
+In Zaar, the aspect features are expressed together with tense and mood features in a word functioning as a preverbal clitic tagged as an AUX.

 ### <a name="Aor">`Aor`</a>: aorist